 Sahu et al. [17] compared PA extraction from toluene to water inside a microchannel using a batch system.
-This design mainly aimed at evaluating the performance of mass transfer in a well-stirred batch vessel as well as in slug/stratified flows inside microchannels.
+This design is mainly aimed at evaluating the performance of mass transfer in a well-stirred batch vessel and slug/stratified flows inside microchannels.
 Based on the results, the maximum extraction efficiency (i.e., 72%) was achieved in 4.47 seconds in the stratified flow regime inside a straight Y-junction microchannel.